svofski/CRT/README.md

 The idea is to reproduce in GLSL shaders realistic composite-like artifacting by applying PAL modulation and demodulation.
-Digital texture, passed through the model of an analog channel, should suffer same effects as its analog counterpart and exhibit effects that may be desirable for faithful reproduction of look and feel of old computer games, such as dot crawl and colour bleeding.
+Digital texture, passed through the model of an analog channel, should suffer same effects as its analog counterpart and exhibit properties, such as dot crawl and colour bleeding, that may be desirable for faithful reproduction of look and feel of old computer games.

 ![](https://github.com/svofski/CRT/blob/master/crt-screenshot.jpg)